Equilibration of objective observables in a dynamical model of quantum measurements: Equilibration of objectifying observables under a broadcasting Hamiltonian

 It is expected that our system will typically approach equilibrium (corresponding to a small $\left\langle \mathcal{E}_{\text{eq}} \right \rangle_{\text{GUE}}$) as the total dimension of the observer system grows.
 Here, we corroborate that hypothesis, indicated by the histograms in Figs.~\ref{fig:effective_dimension}a and \ref{fig:effective_dimension}b tending towards zero as $d_{k}$ increases.
 There are, however, certain complications: there is a dependence on the Hilbert space structure of the observer system and the corresponding dynamics.
 Fig.~\ref{fig:effective_dimension}c plots the averages of each histogram from Figs.~\ref{fig:effective_dimension}a and \ref{fig:effective_dimension}b on the same plot.
 It shows that a single-qudit observer system equilibrates better (on average) in this setting than a many-qubit observer system of the same dimension.
 We also see from Fig.~\ref{fig:effective_dimension}d that the variance of $\mathcal{E}_{\text{eq}}$ for a single-qudit observer decreases considerably faster with dimension than in the case of the equivalent many-qubit observer system.
 Each qubit in the many-qubit case interacts individually with the central system in a star-like structure, resulting in very different dynamics to the single-qudit case.
 This result highlights the dependence of the effective dimension on the form of the interaction.

 We now examine the objectivity term in the error bound.
 Fig.~\ref{fig:fidelities}a shows histograms (10,000 samples each) of $\mathcal{E}_{\text{obj}}$ for single-qudit observer systems of increasing dimension (the scenario in Fig.~\ref{fig:schematic}a).
 We can see that even for a high-dimensional observer system ($d_{k}=128$), the mean fidelity remains greater than $0.6$.
 This result may be counter-intuitive, as the overlap between two randomly drawn states decreases with the increase of the Hilbert space dimension (see e.g.\ Section~7.6 of~\cite{Bengtsson2006}).
-However, this comparison is not quite correct, as we are not simply comparing the overlaps of random states, but rather the result of applying two randomly-drawn pinching maps (the infinite-time average) to $\tilde{\rho}_{l,0} = \ket{0}\bra{0}$.
+However, this comparison is not quite correct, as we are not simply comparing the overlaps of random states, but rather the result of applying two randomly-drawn pinching maps (defined in Appendix~\ref{sUnitInvariance}, and equivalent to taking the infinite-time average) to $\tilde{\rho}_{l,0} = \ket{0}\bra{0}$.
 The pinching map in each case depends on eigenvectors of randomly drawn Hamiltonians.
-We show in Appendix~\ref{sFiniteFidLimit}, that in the limit of $d_{k} \rightarrow \infty$, the fidelity between conditional states, averaged over the GUE, approaches $0.62$.
+We show in Appendix~\ref{sUnitInvariance}, that in the limit of $d_{k} \rightarrow \infty$, the fidelity between conditional states, averaged over the GUE, approaches $0.62$.
 This has an important implication for the emergence of objectivity.
 Specifically, it implies that extracting measurement statistics from a single, chaotic high-dimensional qudit observer system generically results in a non-negligible error.

-It was shown in~\cite{schwarzhans2023quantum} that coarse-graining sub-environments into multipartite observer systems reduces this error.
-However, our result indicates that in the scenario considered, this coarse-graining is not just beneficial, but in fact \textit{necessary} for the emergence of objectivity via equilibration on average.
-Indeed, in Fig.~\ref{fig:fidelities}b we consider the result of coarse-graining $n$ qubits into one observer system (the scenario in Fig.~\ref{fig:schematic}b).
+It was shown in~\cite{schwarzhans2025quantum} that coarse graining sub-environments into multipartite observer systems reduces this error.
+However, our result indicates that in the scenario considered, this coarse graining is not just beneficial, but in fact \textit{necessary} for the emergence of objectivity via equilibration on average.
+Indeed, in Fig.~\ref{fig:fidelities}b we consider the result of coarse graining $n$ qubits into one observer system (the scenario in Fig.~\ref{fig:schematic}b).
 We see that $\left\langle \mathcal{E}_{\text{obj}} \right \rangle_{\text{GUE}}$ exponentially approaches zero with respect to the number of qubits (plotted here on a logarithmic scale).